What's Coming to Netflix in February 2021 - What's on Netflix

 - Black Beach (2020) N – Spanish drama about a businessman who has to help rescue a US engineer who has been kidnapped.

-- Firefly Flane (Season 1) N – Highly anticipated drama series adapting the novels and covers a friendship that spans several decades.
+- Firefly Lane (Season 1) N – Highly anticipated drama series adapting the novels and covers a friendship that spans several decades.

 What’s Coming to Netflix on February 5th